gourab98/gourab98.github.io/_pages/about.md

 # 💼 Internship
 DreamAspect (Startup) (September 2021 – December 2021)
-   - As an intern, I have been actively engaged in developing customized game like [Ludo](https://github.com/gourab98/Ludo_Flutter), designing user interfaces, and utilizing Flutter technology to ensure seamless and innovative application development.
+   - As an intern, I have been actively engaged in developing customized games like [Ludo](https://github.com/gourab98/Ludo_Flutter), designing user interfaces, and utilizing Flutter technology to ensure seamless and innovative application development.
 I am working remotely, dedicating 8 hours per day to contribute effectively to various projects and tasks.

 # 🖥️ Hackathons
 1. Digital Khichuri Challenge 2019, Sylhet
    - Our team developed a web-based solution to fight against fake news propaganda.
 Our team was selected as one of the seven finalists in the competition.
 2. BUP ICT Fest 2019, Bangladesh University of Professionals
    - Our team developed a university management mobile application using Flutter, designed to enhance the efficiency of managing academic activities.
-3. Sylhet Idea Hackathon 2019,Shahjalal University of Science and Technology
+3. Sylhet Idea Hackathon 2019, Shahjalal University of Science and Technology
    - Our team developed a technology model named "VROMON," which provides comprehensive information about tour destinations, hotels, transportation, and tour packages in one place.
 4. HackNSU 2019, North South University
    - I led a team that developed a tech-business model called ‘Digital House Renting’ which may solve the house renting problem in urban areas like Dhaka.
 5. National Hackathon Competition 2019, Leading University
    - Our Team developed a student-teacher management mobile application to interact easily between teachers and students.

 # 📎 Extra Curricular Activities